Burncoat Family Center

 Respects diverse views and approaches, demonstrates Standards of Respect, and contributes to creating and maintaining an environment of professionalism, tolerance, civility and acceptance toward all employees, patients and visitors.

-- Current valid US-issued drivers license and ability to provide a registered, inspected and insured automobile for work related purposes including transporting clients in a personal vehicle and travel between work sites
+- Current valid US-issued driver’s license and ability to provide registered, inspected and insured vehicle for work related purposes including transporting clients in your own vehicle

-- Must be able to pass a CORI background check
+- Must be able to pass CORI background check

 Community Healthlink is an Affirmative Action/ Equal Opportunity Employer.
 We do not discriminate in employment and personnel practices on the basis of race, sex, gender identity, age, ancestry, disability, religion, national origin, marital status, sexual preference, political affiliation or any other basis prohibited by applicable law.
 Hiring, transferring and promotion practices are performed without regard to the above listed items.